 Overview

-The requirements for travelling with your dog to EU countries such as France, Spain, Germany, Portugal, Ireland, Italy and the Netherlands changed in 2021.
-Pet passports issued in the UK prior to this date are no longer valid, and dog owners must now meet specific criteria.
+The requirements for travelling with your dog to EU countries such as France, Spain, Germany, Portugal, Ireland, Italy, and the Netherlands changed in 2021.
+Pet passports issued in the UK before this are no longer valid, and dog owners must now meet specific criteria.
 Your dog needs to:

 be microchipped